-SINCE 2005, the thoughts of GENO PETRO--top producing Web 2.0 Realtor, Blogger & Chicago Buyers Agent.
-Organic Chicago Real Estate content, Short Sale advocacy, Chicago MLS Search Engine, and an eclectic sidebar of Real Estate links.
-(Roll your mouse over any link below for a 'snap' preview)
+SINCE 2005, the thoughts of GENO PETRO--top producing Web 2.0 Realtor, Blogger & Chicago Broker.
+Organic Real Estate content, Short Sale advocacy, Chicago MLS Search Engine.
+(Swipe over any link for a 'snap' preview)

 No, I'm not tagging a building.
 I'm re-painting my dining room from OMG, You MakeMe FeelLikeDancingRedtoWTF,VictorianGreen.
 What up with paint samples?
 They always look different once they're on the wall; darker and much harsher in true daylight (I guess it's just how they roll).
 The phenom is similar to what I hear occurs on Matchmaker.com.
 Sure am glad I re-married before Web 2.0 and Photoshop.

 Anyway, a new color for a new Chicago Real Estate year.
 Just keeping the Forest Glen house fresh and showable in case we get the urge to shuffle off to Buffalo Grove for good. *COL!

 Not sure painting does much for home equity these days but there is only so much dancing one guy can do.
 And ....it, no duh, makes the missus happy.
 Speaking of showing houses and dancing etc, check out my latest post (along with all my BHB archived contributions) on Bloodhound Blog: